 TAX CERTIFIED — Certification by the Winchendon Collector-Treasurer that no debt is owned to the Town by the applicant or the owner of record of the property for a period of time greater than 12 months.

-TURNAROUND — A paved, partially paved, or unpaved circular area at the end of a deadend street or cul-de-sac.
+TURNAROUND — A paved, partially paved, or unpaved circular area at the end of a dead-end street or cul-de-sac.
 See requirements in § 430-28.

 WETLANDS — Those areas subject to the provisions of MGL c.
-131, § 40, the state regulations issued thereunder, or the Winchendon Wetlands By-law whichever is the most restrictive.
+131, § 40, the state regulations issued thereunder, or the Winchendon Wetlands Bylaw, whichever is the most restrictive.

 § 430-4.
 Unapproved subdivision prohibited.